kluctl/kluctl/docs/kluctl/commands/deploy.md

                                                         --helm-cert-file=<credentialsId>:<filePath>, where
                                                         <credentialsId> must match the id specified in the
                                                         helm-chart.yaml.
+      --helm-creds stringArray                          This is a shortcut to --helm-username and --helm-password.
+                                                        Must be in the form
+                                                        --helm-creds=<host>/<path>=<username>:<password>, which
+                                                        specifies the username and password for the same repository.
       --helm-insecure-skip-tls-verify stringArray       Controls skipping of TLS verification.
 Must be in the form --helm-insecure-skip-tls-verify=<host>/<path> or in the
                                                         deprecated form